ccdschool/fsharpdaybyday/week01/day02/README.md

 You see, F# sports all sorts of common operators in usual form.
 But note a couple of things:

-First, both parameters to binary operators must be of the same time.
+First, both parameters to binary operators must be of the same type.
 See `/` above.
 If you tried

 ```fsharp
 (/) 3.0 2 // does not compile